Simple Vectorial Lie Algebras in Characteristic 2 and their Superizations: Notation and background

+The supertrace restricted from $\fgl$ vanishes on $\fq$, but there is an ``indigenous'' queer trace on $\fq$; analogously, the standard divergence~\eqref{DivVect} vanishes on certain Lie subsuperalgebras of $\fvect(m;\un|n)$ on which there might be defined an ``indigenous'' divergence.
+This happens, e.g., with $\fk(2n+1|2n+2)$ and $\fm(n)$ as will be shown later on.

-If there are several traces on $\fg_0$, and hence divergences on $\fg$, there are several types of special subalgebras, and we need an individual name for each.
+If there are several traces on $\fg_0$, and hence divergences on $\fg=(\fg_-, \fg_0)_{\ast, \un}$, there are several types of special subalgebras, and we need an individual name for each.

-If $\fg$ is a Lie superalgebra, then the linear functional $\tr$ satisfying condition \eqref{deftr} is often called, for emphasis, \textit{super}trace and denoted $\str$.
-If we were consistent, we should, accordingly, use the term \textit{super}divergence but instead we drop the preface ``super" in both cases.
+If $\fg$ is a~Lie \textit{super}algebra, then the linear functional $\tr$ satisfying condition \eqref{deftr} is often called, for emphasis, \textit{super}trace and denoted by $\str$.
+If we were consistent, we should, accordingly, use the term \textit{super}divergence but instead we drop the preface ``super'' in both cases.